brentlintner/linus/TRACKER.md

 ## Current

+* Refresh should run $compact first so it "prunes all files in the conversation history"

 * Compact/File Rework
-    * Refresh should prune all files in the conversation history
     * Always merge multiple parts into one file after LLM sends it
     * Bug: Add file metadata start to incomplete file block?